West Tacoma Thunderbird Lauren Phillips puts plans for rifle and future into action

 "I'll have two days after Camp Perry before I go to the American Legion Championship at the Olympic Training Center in Colorado."

 It might sound like a lot for an eighteen year-old to juggle, but it's all part of the plan.
 All part of what why Lauren it headed to the University of Nebraska this fall with a scholarship, an Associates Degree, and a stunning pair of boots.
 A plan put into practice less than two years ago.

-"It have been the best two years of my life."
+"It has been the best two years of my life."